htimur/htimur.github.io/_posts/2016-03-03-tailing_the_mongodb_oplog_on_sharded_clusters_with_scala_and_akka_streams.markdown

 {% gist htimur/95cba05b006fc21e40c8 %}

-Now we have the list of all shards in our MongoDB Sharded Cluster.
+In the end we have the list of all shards in our MongoDB Sharded Cluster.

 ## Defining the Source for each shard